A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Formal Definition of

 A \emph{policy} is a function mapping current state to next action choice(s).
 It can be deterministic, $\pi:S\to A$ or stochastic $\pi:S\to \textsf{Prob}(A)$.
 For a policy $\pi$, value function $V^{\pi}:S \to \mathbb{R}$ gives the value of a state $s$ as the long-term expected cumulative reward incurred from the state by following $\pi$.
-The value of a policy $\pi$ is,
+The value of a policy $\pi$ for a given start state $s_0$ is,